International Banking and Finance Law LLM

 Course details

-Compulsory modules studied throughout the year will give you the opportunity to:
+Compulsory modules will give you the opportunity to:

-All of these topics will be examined from an international perspective and do not simply focus on English law.
+All these topics will be examined from an international perspective and don’t focus exclusively on English law.
 These modules will also enable you to hone your legal research and writing skills, which you’ll be able to demonstrate in your dissertation – an independent piece of research on your chosen topic.

 The wide-ranging list of optional modules means that you can explore a diverse range of related subjects of interest to you.